jcblaisecruz02/Tagalog-fake-news/README.md

 # Fake News Detection in Filipino

-Repository accompanying our paper **Localization of Fake News Detection via Multitask Transfer Learning.** If you use any data or find our work useful, please cite our work!
+This repository contains data and models from our paper **Localization of Fake News Detection via Multitask Transfer Learning** (Cruz et al., 2019)

+# Datasets
+* **Fake News Filipino Dataset** [`download`](https://storage.googleapis.com/blaisecruz/datasets/fakenews/fakenews.zip)\
+*Low-Resource Fake News Detection Corpora in Filipino*\
+The first of its kind.
+Contains 3,206 expertly-labeled news samples, half of which are real and half of which are fake.

+# Pretrained Models
+All pretrained models used in the study are available in [this](https://github.com/jcblaisecruz02/Filipino-Text-Benchmarks) repository.

+# Citation
+If you found our work useful, please make sure to cite!

 ```
 @article{localization2019cruz,